How to Self-Publish a Children’s Paperback Book

 However, this is rare since the previewer that you ran earlier already confirmed the accuracy of your uploaded files for printing.

-My book, “Humpty Dumpty’s Four Seasons” was listed on Amazon the day after I clicked the publish button.
-You can see how the listing looks on Amazon.
+My book, “Humpty Dumpty’s Four Seasons,” was listed on Amazon the day after I clicked the publish button.
 I was pleased with the results, and you will be pleased with your children’s book too.

 © 2019 Glenn Stok